temporalio/sdk-ruby/README.md

 return an array containing `123` and `456` on the next run.

-A cancellation is implemented using the `Thread#raise` method, which will raise a `Temporal::Error::CancelledError` during the execution of an activity.
+A cancellation is implemented using the `Thread#raise` method, which will raise a `Temporal::Error::ActivityCancelled` during the execution of an activity.
 This means that your code might get interrupted at any point and never complete.
 In order to protect critical parts of your activities wrap them in `activity.shield`: